 Conversely, jobs where people perform services for others now account for a significantly higher percentage of total jobs.
 Large gains have come in education and health services.
 This won’t surprise most readers, given the fact that they constitute a large percentage of the U.S. economy.

-Jobs in government, wholesale and retail trade have remained relatively steady.
+Jobs in government, wholesale, and retail trade have remained relatively steady.
 Those sectors were 2 of the top 3 in both 1972 and 2012.

 In absolute terms, the number of occupations in the U.S. has grown from 73 million in 1972 to 133 million now, mostly due to population growth.
-However, the percent of Americans in the workforce is also greater now than it was 40 years ago (64% today versus 60% in 1972).
+However, the percentage of Americans in the workforce is also greater now than it was 40 years ago (64% today versus 60% in 1972).

 Over the years, some jobs have been re-categorized.
 New professions that didn’t previously exist (like social media managers) were thrown into the mix.
 But all in all, the 12 major categories listed in the charts above have remained consistent.